Idaho Democratic candidates vary slightly in debate

-BOISE, Idaho (AP) — Idaho’s Democratic gubernatorial candidates spent most of their first televised debate in agreement on most policy issues on education, health care and taxes.
+BOISE, Idaho (AP) — Idaho’s Democratic gubernatorial candidates on Sunday spent most of their first televised debate in overall agreement when discussing the state’s biggest issues surrounding education, health care and taxes.

-However, former Rep. Paulette Jordan of Plummer and Boise businessman A.J.
-Balukoff became animated in the final moments of Sunday’s hour-long debate when faced with questions over their endorsements.
+Arm teachers to improve school safety?
+No, said both former Rep. Paulette Jordan of Plummer and Boise Businessman A.J.
+Balukoff.

-Despite having served inside the Idaho Statehouse for nearly two terms, Jordan has not received any endorsements from her Democratic colleague.
-Instead, she has received endorsements from national groups like Planned Parenthood and Indivisible.
+Expand Medicaid to help those who don’t qualify for health care coverage or make too much to qualify for a subsidy?
+Yes, and both have signed the petition currently being passed around the state to get a Medicaid expansion proposal on the November ballot.

 Most Read Nation & World Stories